openstack/ironic/doc/source/admin/cleaning.rst

 In-band
 -------
-In-band steps are performed by ironic making API calls to a ramdisk running on the node using a deploy interface.
+In-band steps are performed by Ironic making API calls to a ramdisk running on the node using a deploy interface.
 Currently, all the deploy interfaces support in-band cleaning.
 By default, ironic-python-agent ships with a minimal cleaning configuration, only erasing disks.
 However, you can add your own